 • Asthma: Use caution in patients with asthma; may exacerbate disease.

-• Cardiovascular disease: [U.S. Boxed Warning]: Estrogens should not be used to prevent cardiovascular disease.
-Using data from the Women’s Health Initiative (WHI) studies, an increased risk of deep vein thrombosis (DVT) and stroke has been reported with CE in postmenopausal women 50-79 years of age.
+• Cardiovascular disease: [US Boxed Warning]: Estrogens should not be used to prevent cardiovascular disease.
+Using data from the Women’s Health Initiative (WHI) studies, an increased risk of deep vein thrombosis (DVT) and stroke has been reported with CE in postmenopausal women 50 to 79 years of age.
 Estrogens and bazedoxifene are known to increase the risk of venous thromboembolism (VTE).
 Additional risk factors include diabetes mellitus, hypercholesterolemia, hypertension, SLE, obesity, tobacco use, and/or history of VTE.
-Risk factors should be managed appropriately; discontinue use if adverse cardiovascular events occur or are suspected.
+Risk factors should be managed appropriately; discontinue use immediately if adverse cardiovascular events occur or are suspected.
 Due to possible lower risk of thrombotic events, transdermal administration may be preferred for treating vasomotor symptoms of menopause in patients with risk factors for cardiovascular disease (AACE/ACE [Cobin 2017]; ACOG 556 2013; ES [Stuenkel 2015]).
 Use is contraindicated in females with active DVT, PE, arterial thromboembolic disease (stroke and MI), or a history of these conditions.

 • Diseases exacerbated by fluid retention: Use with caution in patients with diseases which may be exacerbated by fluid retention, including cardiac or renal dysfunction.

 • Epilepsy: Use caution with epilepsy; may exacerbate disease.

 • Gallbladder disease: Use of postmenopausal estrogen may be associated with an increased risk of gallbladder disease requiring surgery.